vidishsirdesai/projects/README.md

 ### Installing dependencies
 1. Once the virtual environment is created, create a `.txt` file named, `requirement.txt`.
-2. Add the dependent (required) packages (libraries) that are required by the app to be functioning.
+2. Add the names of the dependent (required) packages (libraries) that are required by the app to be functioning.
 The below is the list of packages that are required,
 ```text
 flask
 pickle